artanthos/silliness/README.md

 })(randomNumber);
 ```

-Been playing with examples to explain to a friend what recursion is and generated yet another concept for him to wrap his head around with.
+Been playing with examples to explain recursion to a friend and generated yet another concept for him.

 Check out silliness.js for the answer.